StarGate01/NetConMon/README.md

 # NetConMon - Network Connectivity Monitoring Service
-Windows network connectivity monitor service

 Logs network timeout and re-availability to the windows eventlog

+Default: Ping 8.8.8.8 every 5s with 500ms timeout

-Use it to monitor and debug your network problems
+Use it to monitor and debug your network problems.

-Maybe in a future update: GUI
+Maybe in a future update: GUI!

 ## Installation
 ```installutil.exe NetConMon.exe```